martgil/webext-docs/messages.rst

       :name: [``body``]
       :type: (string, optional)

-      The content of the part
+      The content of the part.

    .. api-member::